Hi! You came here after Googling, “Why does my stomach hurt?” To the rescue I come….

 These foods would be probiotics, prebiotics, and fibrous foods.
 Notice I said, “small amount.”
 After dealing with an upset stomach for any random reason, you don’t want to overload the digestive system either.
 Go slow and go.
 Choose a few, add them in, record how you feel, and continue on.

 Keep a journal

 It’s just 3 days, and you might have several “ah-ha” moments that have you excited to either keep going, see a doctor, and/or discover something you never knew.
 I have a free resource for how to make your own gut healing journal or you can grab the one I already have done and ready for you today via e-journal.
-The best one, of course, is my hard-cover printed journal.
+Or, I can even ship a printed journal right to your doorstep.

 Cut the alcohol

 Sorry, but if that’s what’s making you miserable, cut it for 3 days to see how you feel.
 While you’re at it, if you smoke, try massively cutting down during the 3 days (believe me, I know you most likely can’t cut that on a dime).
 Listen, I’m definitely not over here judging; just being very real.